 Building eLearning isn’t easy.
 To be done well, eLearning requires an exceptional array of skills and tools, which is why many companies hire specialty agencies or consultants to assist in building their eLearning programs.

 If you have a series of Learning and Development programs, consider developing, delivering, and tracking those courses on a Learning Management System (LMS), accessible through a high-profile spot on your intranet.
 Having information available quickly to those who need to access it will drive involvement and investment from your user base.

 A simple ROI formula is determined by the investment made (or cost incurred) over the value returned.
 In other words:

-ROI = Gains/Costs
+ROI = Gains - Costs